kevinzhao2233/label-studio/docs/source/guide/storage.md

 - May affect access from certain Google Cloud services

 [Read more about GCS IP filtering](https://cloud.google.com/storage/docs/ip-filtering-overview)

+#### Application Default Credentials as Advanced Security Approach

+**Google ADC**: If you use Label Studio on-premises with Google Cloud Storage, you can set up [Application Default Credentials](https://cloud.google.com/docs/authentication/provide-credentials-adc) to provide cloud storage authentication globally for all projects, so users do not need to configure credentials manually.

 ##  Microsoft Azure Blob storage